pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 {{< /tabsection >}}

 #### Creation
 In order to create a References object, we need to create a component that can be added to it.
-Following the Prometheus example, we create a PrometheusMetricsService object.
+Following the Prometheus example, we create a PrometheusMetricsController object.
 The code below shows how to do this:

 {{< tabsection >}}
   Not available